lucas-mmello/TodoList-Ci-Cd-Conceitos/README.md

 - 🔄 Building CI/CD pipelines with GitHub Actions
 - 🚀 Deploy automation with Netlify CLI and token authentication
 - 📁 Code organization and separation of responsibilities
+- ♻️ Refactoring logic into a custom hook (useTodos) for better reuse and clarity
+- 🌗 Implementing a Dark Mode toggle, persisted in localStorage using CSS Custom Properties
+- ✏️ Creating inline task editing, with controlled input and textarea
+- 🔍 Adding dynamic filtering (All, Pending, Completed)
+- 🧩 Applying the SOLID principles, especially Dependency Inversion, by decoupling the service logic via an interface

 ---